bisma-mahenn23/IS-project/README.md

 # IS-project

 This project is developed as part of an academic Information Security course.
-It demonstrates how phishing attacks work for educational purposes only and aims to raise awareness about cybersecurity threats and the importance of secure practices online.
+It demonstrates how phishing attacks work and aims to raise awareness about cybersecurity threats and the importance of secure practices online.

 The project includes:
 - Instagram Login Page Clone